 How Did We Get To New Orleans?

 We flew to New Orleans from Los Angeles on United Airlines.
-We took a red eye flight with a layover in San Francisco, and arrived New Orleans very early in the morning at about 6am.
+We took a red-eye flight with a layover in San Francisco and arrived in New Orleans very early in the morning at about 6 am.

 Getting From The Airport To The City

-Limo Service – We were picked up from the airport by Limo Livery and someone as waiting for us in the baggage claim area when we arrived.
+Limo Service – We were picked up from the airport by Limo Livery and someone was waiting for us in the baggage claim area when we arrived.

 New Orleans Neighborhoods

-New Orleans has different neighborhoods, and before you book you trip it is important to map put the different neighborhoods to know where to stay, how to get around and where all the attractions to plan to visit are.
+New Orleans has different neighborhoods, and before you book your trip it is important to map put the different neighborhoods to know where to stay, how to get around, and where all the attractions to plan to visit are.